Yaroslav Osmomysl: Biography

 The latter part of his reign was beset by family troubles.
 He fell in love with one Halychian woman, named Anastasia (also called Nastasia), took her as a concubine, repudiating his lawful wife Olga, the daughter of Yury Dolgoruky, in 1172.
 The powerful Halychian boyars, who were reluctant to accept Anastasia as their queen, instigated a popular uprising, which resulted in Anastasia's being burnt at the stake.
 Yaroslav was constrained to deliver the oath to live with Olga in peace but in next year had her expelled to her native Suzdal with a son, Vladimirko.
 He bequeathed his throne to a natural son by Anastasia (Oleg, sardonically called Nastasyich by the populace), while the lawful heir Vladimirko had to content himself with Przemyśl for the beginning.
 Very soon, the illegitimate brother Oleg was killed and Vladimirko rose to the entire principality of Halych.

 The Tale of Igor's Campaign

-Yaroslav's daughter Eufrosinia and her husband Igor Svyatoslavich are central figures of the ancient Tale of Igor's Campaign.
+Yaroslav's daughter Eufrosinia and her husband Igor Svyatoslavich are central figures of The Tale of Igor's Campaign.
 Yaroslav is mentioned in the text as a powerful and respected potentate: